Honeypot (computing): History

 An early formulation of the concept, called "entrapment", is defined in FIPS 39 (1976) as "the deliberate planting of apparent flaws in a system for the purpose of detecting attempted penetrations or confusing an intruder about which flaws to exploit".

 The earliest honeypot techniques are described in Clifford Stoll's 1989 book The Cuckoo's Egg.

 One of the earliest documented cases of the cybersecurity use of a honeypot began in January 1991.
-On January 7, 1991, while he worked at AT&T Bell Laboratories Cheswick observed a criminal hacker, known as a cracker, attempting to obtain a copy of a password file.
+On January 7, 1991, while he worked at AT&T Bell Laboratories Bill Cheswick observed a criminal hacker, known as a cracker, attempting to obtain a copy of a password file.
 Cheswick wrote that he and colleagues constructed a "chroot "Jail" (or "roach motel")" which allowed them to observe their attacker over a period of several months.

 In 2017, Dutch police used honeypot techniques to track down users of the darknet market Hansa.

 The metaphor of a bear being attracted to and stealing honey is common in many traditions, including Germanic, Celtic, and Slavic.
 A common Slavic word for the bear is medved "honey eater".
 The tradition of bears stealing honey has been passed down through stories and folklore, especially the well known Winnie the Pooh.